Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_sub_panel.md

 ![wso_left_sub_panel](../../img/wso_left_sub_panel.jpg)

+The left sub-panel contains the AVTR, Gun Camera, air-to-air indicators (1), the emergency landing gear handle (2), the emergency brake handle (3), the APX-80A control panel (4), the WSO oxygen regulator panel (5) and the slats and flaps indicators for the WSO (6).

 ## Gun Camera Switch

 ![wso_gun_cam_aal_video_select](../../img/wso_avtr_bar.jpg)

-Activates recording of gun camera footage.
+The two position switch (1) activates recording of gun camera footage.

 ## Air to Air Light

-Illuminates when [CAGE](../../stores/air_to_air/acm_modes.md) mode activated; pressing the light reverts the radar to the original operating condition prior to CAGE entry.
+Illuminates (2) when [CAGE](../../stores/air_to_air/acm_modes.md) mode activated; pressing the light reverts the radar to the original operating condition prior to CAGE entry.

 ## Video Select Button

-Push button that alternates between WEAPON, such as [AGM-65 Mavericks](../../stores/air_to_ground/missiles/maverick.md), and [targeting pod (ASQ-153)](../../systems/weapon_systems/pave_spike/overview.md) television video on the radar scope display when in TV mode.
+Push button (3) that alternates between WEAPON, such as [AGM-65 Mavericks](../../stores/air_to_ground/missiles/maverick.md), and [targeting pod (ASQ-153)](../../systems/weapon_systems/pave_spike/overview.md) television video on the radar scope display when in TV mode.